 One-stop pit boss spot, Miss Moonshine’s will introduce you to the world of smoky, slow cooked meat.
 You’ll find 8-hour beef short rib and brisket, pulled pork with moonshine sauce and beer can chicken—chowed down alongside pig tail fries, claw and butter lettuce.
 Before you tackle that, begin with corn bread and burnt butter or mac’n’cheese balls with truffle mayo.
 ‘Merica!

 Bottomless cups of Joe, Reuben sandwiches, ‘tato salad and cheesecake—The Fed is pretty much everything you could ever want from an old school NYC Jewish Delicatessen in Auckland.
-This Federal Street food joint is open from 7am ‘til late so you can waltz on in whenever you’re in need of some belly filling.
+This Federal Street food joint is open from 7am ‘til late so you can waltz on in whenever you’re in need of some belly filling and good times.

 Finger lickin’ American food is what Miss Clawdy’s all about.
 While they’re Auckland famous for their Southern fried jerk chicken, there’s so much more you need to try.
 From jambalaya and market fish ceviche to po’boys and tacos, Miss Clawdy has got it going on.
 Her classic cocktails include spiked punch, old fashioned cherry lemonade, green tea mojito and a thirst-quenching blueberry and lavender Collins—sure to have you embracing the fun lovin’ Miss Clawdy attitude in no time.

-The low'n'slow barbecue movement seems to be having a moment in Auckland and, with the arrival of Morepork BBQ, it's definitely here to stay.
-The Head Chef hails from Boston so you know you're going to get a seriously good barbecue feed.
+The low'n'slow barbecue movement is still having a moment in Auckland and, with Morepork BBQ, it's definitely here to stay.
 There's smoked meat plates, fresh salads, hearty sandwiches (pulled pork is our pick) and delish sides.
 Don't forget to finish your Moremore BBQ experience with a slice of bourbon pecan pie.